PAESSAGES, FINDING MORANDI

 Conceptualized through both painting and photography, Paessages, Finding Morandi is a transformational study of the late landscape paintings (1933-1964) of Bolognese painter Giorgio Morandi as he reached a point of total abstraction within his artistic vision.

 Conceptualized in large-scale oil paintings of light and space re-created in tonally subtle palettes expressive of Morandi’s original color and presence, and inspired by his landscape paintings of Grizzana Morandi, Italy, in this project I worked with a series of eight large oil paintings over eighteen months.
-Afterward, living amongst the largess of these paintings together in the studio for some time, I began to photograph them intuitively, using specific vantage points and aperture settings until I fell upon a state of visual flux alluding both to the feelings elicited from Morandi’s own landscapes, and my own sense of place and being.
+Afterward, living amongst the largess of these paintings together in the studio for some time, I began to photograph them intuitively, using specific vantage points and aperture settings until I fell upon a state of visual flux alluding both to the feelings elicited from Morandi’s landscapes, and my own personal concepts of place and being.